GOP Health Care Bill Could Leave 24M More Without Coverage By 2026, CBO Says

 "Some of those people would choose not to have insurance because they chose to be covered by insurance under current law only to avoid paying the penalties, and some people would forgo insurance in response to higher premiums," the CBO wrote.

 But overall, a big chunk of that increase in the uninsured comes from Medicaid, as the Republican bill rolls back the Affordable Care Act's Medicaid expansion.
-In 2026, 14 million fewer people would be enrolled in Medicaid under the GOP healthcare bill, accounting for half the total increase in uninsured.
+In 2026, 14 million fewer people would be enrolled in Medicaid under the GOP health care bill, accounting for half the total increase in uninsured.

-In addition, CBO estimates that the Republican bill would reduce the number of employers offering health insurance, in part because the AHCA repeals the employer mandate to provide insurance.
-In addition, the CBO notes that the GOP plan's tax credits (only available to people who aren't offered insurance at their jobs) would be available to more people than under Obamacare.
-That could inspire some people to look outside of their jobs for coverage.
+In addition, CBO estimates that the Republican bill would reduce the number of employers offering health insurance, in part because it repeals the employer mandate to provide insurance.
+The CBO also notes that the GOP plan's tax credits (only available to people who aren't offered insurance at their jobs) would be available to more people than under Obamacare.

-That all covers the number of people who would be insured under the AHCA, but the type of people covered would also shift: namely, the people in the individual market would skew younger than they would otherwise.
+That all covers the number of people who would be insured under the legislation, but the type of people covered would also shift: namely, the people in the individual market would skew younger than they would otherwise.
 That's because younger people would have comparatively more financial help, the CBO explained:

 "Under the legislation, premiums for older people could be five times larger than those for younger people in many states, but the size of the tax credits for older people would only be twice the size of the credits for younger people," they wrote.